TOAST-DOCS/TOAST-Cloud/en/toast-sdk/push-ios.md

 * `Received metrics collection is supported in iOS 10.0+ or higher.`
 * Received metrics are automatically collected by the Toast Push SDK that was added to the Notification Service Extension.
 * To collect received metrics, you need to implement Notification Service Extension that inherits and implements ToastPushServiceExtension in the user application.
 (Refer to the [Notification Service Extension](./push-ios/#notification-service-extension) section below for how to add the Notification Service Extension)
-* To enable the collection of received metrics, an Appkey must be defined in the [Toast Push SDK initialization](./push-ios/#toast-push-sdk) in the Notification Service Extension constructor or **extension's info.plist file**.
+* To enable the collection of received metrics, an Appkey must be defined in the [NHN Cloud Push SDK initialization](./push-ios/#toast-push-sdk) in the Notification Service Extension constructor or **extension's info.plist file**.

 #### Example of received metrics collection setting through initialization